alessandrositta/Flatland_challenge/README.md

 ## 2. Single Agent
 ![](Images/SingleAgent.gif)
-> The first interesting solutions concentrats on the Single Agnet case, in which a single train needs to learn how to reach a target in a simple framework.
+> The first interesting solutions have been developed on the Single Agnet case, in which a single train needs to learn how to reach a target in a simple framework.
 Traning, tests and results using different techniques are included in the reository and discussed deeply in the [Complete Paper](Project_Flatland.pdf).

 ## 3. Multi Agent
 ![](Images/trains_with_malfunctions.gif)
-> Different methods have been used to perform training and testing from 3 up to 10 agents in different environments, including malfunctions and different velocities.
+> Different methods have been used to perform training and testing from 3 up to 10 agents in different environments, including malfunctions and different trains' velocities.
 For further details refer to the [Complete Paper](Project_Flatland.pdf).

 ## 4. Final Results
 A summary of the final results obtained during the project is provided in the tables: